 What is a legal separation?

 A married couple can enter into a separation agreement if they are experiencing marital difficulties, but are not yet ready to file for divorce.
-If a couple believes that their marriage is still reconcilable, a legal separation would allow them time to live apart and determine how they wish to proceed before making any permanent legal decisions.
+If a couple believes the marriage is reconcilable, a legal separation would allow them time to live apart and determine how they wish to proceed before making any permanent legal decisions.
 After one year of legal separation, couples can file for divorce.

 What is an annulment?

-An annulment is a dissolution of marriage that treats the marriage as though it never occurred.
+An annulment is a dissolution that treats the marriage as though it never occurred.
 Some people prefer an annulment to a divorce because it will be easier for them to remarry in their church.
-Others feel that divorce carries a stigma they would prefer to avoid.
+Others feel divorce carries a stigma they would prefer to avoid.
 Usually, grounds for an annulment include evidence of fraud, misrepresentation, or concealment in the marriage.
 A majority of annulments take place after a short period of time, and can be much more difficult to prove than a standard divorce.
 Talk to one of our lawyers to discuss which option will work best for your case.

 What is the difference between a contested & uncontested divorce?